Mattds825/community-toolshed-store/README.md

 - Users can view their subscription status
 - Users can renew their subscription

+#### Stripe Integration

+- Users can pay for their cart using stripe
+- Users can pay for their subscription using stripe

+#### Webhooks

+- Webhooks are used to create redundancy in the payment system
+- Webhooks are used to update the status of an order when a payment is successful
+- Webhooks are used to send confirmation emails

 ### Django App Structure

 #### community_toolshed Main Project